tnfigueiredo/minimal-mistakes/en/_posts/2023-01-20-a-brief-example-about-message-communication-with-kafka.md

 ## Producer and Consumer example using Kafka

-Apache Kafka is a real-time data streaming technology capable of handling trillions of events per day.
+> Apache Kafka is a real-time data streaming technology capable of handling trillions of events per day.
 It is commonly used to build real-time streaming data pipelines and event-driven applications.
 It provides distributed, high-throughput, low-latency, fault-tolerant platform for handling real-time data feeds - known as events.
 More details can be found in the [Apache Kafka official page](https://kafka.apache.org/documentation/).

 The main idea here is to show a sample of Kafka usage to send and consume messages for asynchronous communication.

-To illustrate a producer and an consumer it was created 2 Kotlin applications using Kafka as samples that consumes Tweets based on some parameters and save them in a ElasticSearh repository to allow search of the Tweets content.
+To illustrate a producer and a consumer it was created 2 Kotlin applications using Kafka as samples that consumes Tweets based on some parameters and save them in a ElasticSearh repository to allow search of the Tweets content.
 In a real world application it can be used to track subjects or themes that are trend topics for any specific reason.
 More details about the implementation itself can be checked [here](https://github.com/tnfigueiredo/kafka-twitter-dempo-app).

 In this sample it was not deeply explored the set of [consumer configurations](https://kafka.apache.org/documentation/#consumerconfigs) or
 [producer configurations](https://kafka.apache.org/documentation/#producerconfigs).
 The main idea is to highlight a simple implementation to produce messages/events